utsav0/daily-dev-tips/src/pages/posts/adding-email-authentication-to-nextauth.md

 - Database URL can be taken from your Heroku Postgres URL
 - Email server I'm using [mailtrap](https://mailtrap.io/) for this, as a testing server
 - Email from can be anything you like
-- NextAuth.jk URL needs to match the domain you are running this on
+- NextAuth.js URL needs to match the domain you are running this on

 ## Creating the schema